🎮

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.

 R36 Air does not yet have a clean average market price, which makes the buying case more fluid than the hardware itself.
-This category is ruthless about value perception.
-A handheld can be beloved at one price and impossible to defend at another.
+Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.

 The spreadsheet points shoppers toward 1688.0 for availability.
 That matters because storefront quality, shipping confidence, and after-sales expectations often shape the emotional experience of a purchase before the box even arrives.